pengdonna/codex_vitae/template.md

 Aside: The Codex Vitae probably appeals most to those, like me, have a meta-belief which endorses continuously updating one's beliefs.
 The application this meta-belief is what I would call a meta-skill (See Ribbonfarm [post](https://www.ribbonfarm.com/2016/06/16/meta-skills-macro-laws-and-the-power-of-constraints/) on meta-skills).

+The categories for beliefs that I have decised are rougly based on the AQAL framework from [integral theory](https://www.wikiwand.com/en/Integral_theory_(Ken_Wilber))
+* The category *On self care and own actions* corresponds to the individual end of the framework
+* The category *On material and spiritual environment* corresponds to the collective end of the framework
+* The category *At the confluence*, as its name indicates, addresses issues that straddle these arbitrary divisions

 <h1>On self care and own actions</h1>